Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 .. note::

-  There is nothing special about the filename ``default.py``.
-A project may have many view callables throughout its codebase in arbitrarily named files.
+  There is nothing special about the filename ``default.py`` exept that it is a Python module.
+A project may have many view callables throughout its codebase in arbitrarily named modules.
-  Files implementing view callables often have ``view`` in their filenames (or may live in a Python subpackage of your application package named ``views``, as in our case), but this is only by convention.
+  Modules implementing view callables often have ``view`` in their name (or may live in a Python subpackage of your application package named ``views``, as in our case), but this is only by convention, not a requirement.

 The ``view_wiki`` view function
 -------------------------------